Aviva Mongillo: Career

-Whilst attending Unionville High School, Mongillo posted a number of original songs to SoundCloud.
+While attending Unionville High School, Mongillo posted a number of original songs to SoundCloud.
 They caught the attention of a music producer in Toronto, who invited her to a recording studio there.
 She worked with the songwriters, and a month into her time there, they informed her that the music was being made for Backstage.
 They told her that she should audition for a role on the series, and she was cast as Alya Kendrick.
 She portrayed the role for sixty episodes.
 In June 2016, Mongillo released her debut single, "Hype".
 The single was accompanied by a music video.
 On September 15, 2017, her debut EP, Songs About Boys, was released.
 The EP received promotion from Family Channel, Backstage's network.
 In 2017, she appeared in Don't Talk to Irene, a Canadian comedy film.

 In 2018, Mongillo began portraying the recurring role of Juniper in the CBC sitcom Workin' Moms.
 In 2019, she appeared in the film Long Shot, playing a teenage version of Charlize Theron's character, as well as making an appearance in the slasher film Random Acts of Violence.
 Later in 2019, she began performing under the stage name Carys, with the single "Bad Boy" released on July 26, 2019.
 In August 2019, "Princesses Don't Cry", a song from the Songs About Boys EP, became a sleeper hit after going viral on social networking app TikTok.
 Over 850,000 videos were made using the song, which was later rereleased as a single under her stage name.
 She stated that when the song began to gain traction, she was perplexed since she wanted Carys to be a character that she could feel "removed from", and did not want to be seen as vulnerable.
 She then became grateful for the opportunity to become vulnerable with her music.
 The music video for "Princesses Don't Cry" was released on November 12, 2019.
 In June 2020, "No More" was released as her next single, accompanied by a music video.
 On August 28, 2020, she released the single "Crush", and announced that her debut EP as Carys, To Anyone Like Me, would be released on October 2, 2020.
 Upon the release of To Anyone Like Me, the song "When a Girl" was released as a single, with an accompanying music video.